jberthault/MIDILab/ROADMAP.md

 The current **Recorder** interface is poor and does not fit well with the Player.

 Instruments could easily filter incoming events for specific channels.
-By making this configurable, it will avoid using ChannelMappers of Filters.
+By making this configurable, it will avoid using ChannelMappers or Filters.

 ## About GUI